Do You Want a Job with a Competitive Salary and Great Benefits?

 What You Can Expect as a Federal Employee

 The Federal Government pays well and offers great benefits.
 As an ERS employee you will receive 11 paid holidays and 13 paid vacation days in the first year.
 Our life and health insurance benefits and our flexible spending account options often exceed those offered by private industry.
-Flexible schedules and teleworking opportunities allow you to maintain a work-life balance rarely found elsewhere.
+Flexible schedules allow you to maintain a work-life balance rarely found elsewhere.
 You will also get 401(k)-like retirement benefits that will transfer throughout your career.

 Are You a Student Looking for an Internship?